Augmented Reality

 WebAR on Android: Requirements and Considerations

-While NearSolid delivers a smooth Augmented Reality (AR) experience on iPhones, compatibility on Android devices can vary.
-This is because Android requires specific hardware and software capabilities for optimal WebAR performance.
+While NearSolid delivers a smooth Augmented Reality (AR) experience on iPhones, performance and accuracy on Android devices can vary depending on the specific hardware and software configuration.
+Android currently has some limitations when placing models in real environments, but we’re closely monitoring upcoming improvements to WebAR support on Android.

 ARCore: The Key to AR on Android